micmejia/bible-dump/NKJV/Zechariah/Zech 1.md

 'Therefore thus says the Lord: "I am returning to Jerusalem with mercy; My house shall be built in it," says the Lord of hosts, "And a _surveyor's_ line shall be stretched out over Jerusalem." '

 ###### 17
-"Again proclaim, saying, 'Thus says the Lord of hosts: "My cities shall again [^e]spread out through prosperity; The Lord will again comfort Zion, And will again choose Jerusalem." ' " ## Vision of the Horns
+"Again proclaim, saying, 'Thus says the Lord of hosts: "My cities shall again spread out through prosperity; The Lord will again comfort Zion, And will again choose Jerusalem." ' " ## Vision of the Horns

 ###### 18
 Then I raised my eyes and looked, and there _were_ four horns.

 ###### 19
 And I said to the angel who talked with me, "What _are_ these?"
-So he answered me, "These _are_ the [^f]horns that have scattered Judah, Israel, and Jerusalem."
+So he answered me, "These _are_ the horns that have scattered Judah, Israel, and Jerusalem."

 ###### 20
 Then the Lord showed me four craftsmen.

 ###### 21
 And I said, "What are these coming to do?"
-So he said, "These _are_ the horns that scattered Judah, so that no one could lift up his head; but [^g]the craftsmen are coming to terrify them, to cast out the horns of the nations that lifted up _their_ horn against the land of Judah to scatter it."
+So he said, "These _are_ the horns that scattered Judah, so that no one could lift up his head; but the craftsmen are coming to terrify them, to cast out the horns of the nations that lifted up _their_ horn against the land of Judah to scatter it."